dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-list/_index.md

 ![Account List](image-005.jpg)

-To access your Workgroups, click on the down arrow to the right of the {{%button%}}Assigned to{{%/button%}} button to view the list of assigned workgroups.
+To access Workgroups, click on the down arrow to the right of the {{%button%}}Assigned to{{%/button%}} button to view the list of assigned workgroups.

 ![Assigned To](image-012.jpg)

 > [!note]
-If you do not see any groups in your drop-down, ensure the drop-down menu to the left of {{%button%}}Assigned to{{%/button%}} says **Accounts**.
+If there are no workgroups in the drop-down, ensure the drop-down menu to the left of {{%button%}}Assigned to{{%/button%}} says **Accounts**.
 If it does, contact your {{%icon icon="user-tie"%}} supervisor.